Clean Energy Incentives & Rebates Canada (Updated 2021)

 Renewable Energy Incentive Programs

-- Good Energy Renewable Energy Rebate – The Government of Yukon is currently offering a rebate of $800 per kW for off-grid residents who are installing solar, wind, hydro, biomass, or geothermal energy generation systems.
+• Good Energy Renewable Energy Rebate – The Government of Yukon is currently offering a rebate of $0.80 per watt up to $5,000 for small-scale, renewable energy systems for households.

 Clean Transportation Incentive Programs